No items found.

 Explore their backstories

 Again, take the pressure off and have fun.
-Bestselling author AJ Pearce doesn’t even write it down; it needn’t be formal or taxing.
-No character development worksheet in sight for her!
+Bestselling author AJ Pearce doesn’t even write it down; it doesn’t have to be formal or taxing.

 If you have a notion of what a character will do, think about things like: